johnsogg/cs1300/README.md

 Course Purpose
 =======

-The purpose of this class is to give everybody involved the opportunity to learn how to program.
-This is _not_ a "weed out" class where we run you through the computer science gauntlet, causing sleep deprivation or mental marathons.
+The purpose of this class is to give everybody the opportunity to learn how to program.
+This is _not_ a "weed out" class where we run you through the computer science gauntlet, causing sleep deprivation or setting you off on strange mental marathons.
 (No guarantees about subsequent courses, however.)

 No, the goal here is to give everybody the chance to learn how to program and decide if this is a profession/skill/avocation that they